jjtoth/sox-make-learning-duets/README.md

 If the tracks you get aren't aligned (presumably because there are short intros of varying lengths added to the beginning), the duets won't be in sync.
 I recommend using Audacity to time shift them.

+KNOWN BUGS

+* Looks like the "author" tag is being filled with the derived track number
+* The script puts the parts in the wrong order (so if bari is in the left side and tenor in the right, it is given the name Tr/Br)